Basic Structure of Neural Networks#

 Note:

-The parallel computation method here changes the weight ww from a vector to a matrix, and the bias bb from a scalar to a vector.
+The parallel computation method here changes the weight from a vector to a matrix, and the bias from a scalar to a vector.
 Note that this is not parallel computation using multiple threads as we understand it.

 The calculation of the activation function is performed after multiplying the input vector with the weight matrix and adding the bias.